 We need to not only assure students are in school, but it is also time for us to realize we can’t do it without partners like HopSkipDrive.
 It doesn’t mean we won’t do what is requested, it really means we can’t.

-What’s your advice for any transportation director working to ensure safe transportation for all their students?
+What’s your advice for transportation directors working to ensure safe transportation for all students?

 Know your requirements — district, community, state and federal.
 From there, make sure communication between all parties is clear and concise.

 And know that it’s alright to admit “I cannot do this (or that) anymore.”
 It’s not a failure on your part, but recognition of a new norm.
 School transportation, like anything else in education, has to evolve with the times.